sajibarafatsiddiqui/helloappbywebpackrails/README.md

 # 📖 Rails Recipe App <a name="about-project"></a>

-**Budget_APp** is a Rails interactive application where Users can create categories and can make transactions under the categories"
+**Hello App** is a application where the api is created using rails 7 and the frontend using react/redux"

 ## 🛠 Built With <a name="built-with"></a>
  >Ruby on Rails
+ >React-Redux
  >Postgresql
 ### Tech Stack <a name="tech-stack"></a>